Practice Areas

-Atlanta Negligent Security Lawyer
+Atlanta Security Guard Negligence Lawyer

 Metro Atlanta is home to almost six million people.
-Residents and visitors walk into and out of underground and above ground parking structures every day.
+Residents and visitors walk into and out of underground and above-ground parking structures every day.
 They visit Lenox Square, Atlantic Station, and Ponce City Market.
 They live in apartment complexes and walk or take MARTA at night to avoid steep parking fees.
 Unfortunately, these activities put people at risk for shootings, sexual assault, physical assault, and much more.

 Negligent Security and Sexual Assault